nathancarter/semigroupviz/to-do-list.md

  * Copy the code for the H-class slider controls, creating L-class slider controls that govern the number of L-classes shown in each D-class.
 Place this third in the settings pane.
- * Ensure that the controls for how many elements are to be shown in each H-class is fourth, and the heading settings are last.

 ## Fixing mistakes and cleaning up code